 Attitude Toward Children

 Kids in Croatia, especially in more rural areas, enjoy more freedom than American children.
-Parents we spoke with talked of a current childhood experience similar to the 1950s in the U.S. with kids roaming freely and exploring independently.
+Parents we spoke with described a current childhood experience similar to the 1950s in the U.S. Kids are allowed to roam freely and explore independently.
 There were also many times we acknowledged conditions would not be considered safe in America, but none of that led us to feel overly vigilant.
 For smaller children, these areas of drop offs and jagged rocks would just require a regular hand to hold.
 Overall, a more laid back parenting style was widely observed.

-We found tourist areas to have life jackets available for kids, but we also quickly learned that local children weren’t found to be wearing floatation devices unless they were maybe preschool age.
+We found tourist areas had life jackets for kids, but local children weren’t wearing floatation devices unless they were maybe preschool age.
 All the kids we encountered were very accustomed to living by the sea.
 It should also be noted (to avoid surprise or awkward child responses) that both boys and girls below puberty age are often swimming in just bottoms.
 Babies and toddlers often wear nothing when swimming.
 Topless optional and nude beaches do exist throughout the country, but we did not encounter this at busy tourists spots; just more isolated beaches.